-On September 23, 2002, the Court entered an Order and Final Judgment, approving the settlement and dismissing the Consolidated Suit with prejudice.
+The Company was able to reach a settlement with the plaintiffs in the Consolidated Suit, and on September 23, 2002, the Court entered an Order and Final Judgment, approving the settlement and dismissing the Consolidated Suit with prejudice.
 The Order and Final Judgment was subject to appeal for 30 days after being entered.
 Since no appeal was filed with the Court within 30 days, the settlement became final and binding.
 The settlement provided for a cash payment of \$700,000 and the issuance of warrants to purchase 250,000 shares of the Company's common stock at an exercise price per share of \$4.88.